 Plush vs Others

 What exactly is the difference between this type and other kinds of firmness levels?
 A firm mattress is better for individuals who don’t like the “sinking” sensation, or perhaps are used to sleeping on a harder surface, as it has virtually no “give” at all when you lay on them.
 They can range from hard, to very hard, and are usually preferred by individuals who prefer a more supportive surface.
 If you have any back issues, whether upper or lower, then the firm type is better suited for you.

 Like its name, the pillow top is primarily a plush mattress with a layer of pillow on top of it.
 An extra, soft, layer of padding is added to the top layer to give it that padded yet “sinking in” feel when you lay upon it.
-This is also commonly seen as the type which provides the “sleeping on a cloud,” like the experience of extreme comfort or weightlessness.
+This is also commonly seen as the type which provides the “sleeping on a cloud,” as the experience of extreme comfort or weightlessness.
 However, this may be a little too soft for many people, especially stomach sleepers, but nonetheless are much desired by others.

 Picking the right mattress is very important, not only for the level of comfort that you may feel but also for proper spinal alignment and support of the joints around the body.
 People often disregard mattresses as a contributing factor towards good or bad back health; however, it’s an understatement to mention that the right mattress for you may not be for others.
 There are several mattresses to choose from, so invest some time and money into research and selecting the right one so you don’t end up refunding or exchanging it.